Missouri warns of European scammers sending fake vaccine text - NewsBreak

 The state said scammers from Europe are sending texts to people in Missouri, like the one below.

 The text tells the person who received it to validate a one-time COVID-19 Vaccine verification.
 To do that, the text says you need to go to a website, enter your name, birthdate, and social security number.
-Then it asks you to upload pictures of your driver’s license.WATCH: Fire breaks out in Arrowhead parking lot, no one injured
+Then it asks you to upload pictures of your driver’s license.Top story: Man wanted to shoot students at Festus High School in name of Kyle Rittenhouse

 The Missouri Department of Health and Senior Services says it’s all a hoax.
 The creators of the site even went as far as creating a fake website that is illegally using logos from Missouri’s Department of Revenue and Department of Health and Senior Services.
 The page resembles this one.